 What if my condition has gotten worse?

 If your condition has worsened, you should tell Social Security about any changes when you file the appeal.
-Be Careful – Social Security may use any information about worsening to consider a later onset date <link to article on onset dates> So use caution when indicating your condition has worsened.
+Be Careful – Social Security may use any information about worsening to consider a later onset date So use caution when indicating your condition has worsened.
 Ordinarily, you are appealing because you don’t agree with Social Security’s decision from the date you filed, not because some new condition has intervened to make you “truly” disabled.

 Make sure you make copies of everything you submit to Social Security and follow up to make sure your documents and appeal were received before the deadline to appeal has passed.
 These are all steps an attorney can take for you, including confirming that your appeal was received on time, and is well supported by medical evidence.